 - drive increased public & private investment,

-- deliver concrete, game-changing results across generations for girls and women.
+- deliver concrete, game-changing results.

 Based on human rights principles, and through a data-driven process of consultation with international feminist groups, grassroots activist organizations, governments and other partners, the selected themes of the Generation Equality Action Coalitions are: